Unveiling the cross

 Do you remember way back at the beginning?
 All the way back to Adam and Eve in the Garden of Eden?
 God had made this huge wonderful creation.
 He made the sun and the moon, and the stars; He made the earth and everything in it.
 And after God had finished with all His creating, He saw that it was all very good.
 There was nothing wrong with it.
 And God created Adam and Eve, the first man and woman.
 And they too were good.
 Then God told them not to eat from the tree of the knowledge of good and evil or they would die.
 Well, you know the story—they disobeyed and ate.
 And just as God warned them if they ate, they would die… they died—they became mortal and therefore their bodies became subject to the effects of sin.
 This was the first time sin came into the presence of the human race and its effects were entirely lethal.
 Before the Fall, there was no death.
 After, death has been forever a part of the human experience.
 In fact, sin and death became so deadly that it had not only altered mankind’s experience but it altered the entire creation as well (See Romans 8:19-22).

-2) We all are guilty-no one deserves forgiveness
+2) We all are guilty of sin

 The second thing to understand is that sin is universal to the human race.
 We are all guilty of committing sin.
 With the exception of infants and small children we are all guilty before God.
 But although babies and children may be in a temporary state of innocence before God their bodies still suffer the consequences of the presence of sin in our world.
 Through no fault of their own that is why we still have childhood diseases and birth defects.
 (As babies grow older they eventually go astray and commit sin like the rest of us and become subject to its consequences.
 See Matthew 19:14, Romans 5:12; Romans 7:9, James 1:14-15) Romans 3:23 says, “All have sinned and fall short of the glory of God…” The Bible also says that “the wages of sin is death” (Romans 6:23).